ClemSK/ga-homeworks/README.md

-# Clems Howmework Repository
+# Clems Homework Repository

-This is my Homework repository.
+This is my homework repository.